SigveLan/Master/README.md

 - Combinations can then be used to run FBA as above, with results being of the same format.

 ####FBA
+- scripts/FBA_scripts

 - Run FBA with tasks using FBA_with_tasks.py
     - Select which model tissues to use.
     - Select either to filter for (non)essential genes or to only filter for genes in model.
       Nonessential genes that have been task filtered will need to be prepared beforehand.
-They are also evailable in the supplementary data for models used in the project.
+They are also available in the supplementary data for models used in the project.
 Can also use 'cobra.analysis.find_essential_genes' to get genes that produces zero as solution when knocked out.
 This will however not get genes essential to tasks.
       - The filter here is necessary because the different tissue models have different genes in them.
-Genes not in the model will essentiallt be ignored for that input.
+Genes not in the model will essentially be ignored for that input.

-- Interesting results can be filtered out with filter_results.py and SNP ids can be retrieved using 'get_SNPs_from_id.py'
+- Interesting results can be filtered out with filter_results.py

+- Sub combinations can be created and run with subcombinations_gen_and_FBA.ipynb
+  - Selected gene combination will have to pe copy/pasted in

+- SNP ids can be retrieved using 'get_SNPs_from_id.py'

-- Filtering out samples with containing specific genes in their combination is also possible with get_sample_from_genes.py
+- Filtering out samples which contain specific genes in their combination is also possible with get_sample_from_genes.py

 ####Additional Task Creation
+- Use the scripts/full_task_lists_create.ipynb under scripts.

+####FVA / Model explore
+- Use the scripts/FBA_scripts/model.explore.ipynb